 - 1. All ships and barges used primarily to deliver construction related materials for LAHD construction contracts shall comply with the Vessel Speed Reduction Program and use low-sulfur fuel within 40 nautical miles of Point Fermin. - 2.
 Harbor craft shall meet U.S. EPA Tier 2 engine emission standards and this requirement will increase to U.S. EPA Tier 3 engine emission standards by January 1, 2011. - 3.
 All dredging equipment shall be electric. - 4.
 On-road heavy-duty trucks shall comply with EPA 2004 on-road emission standards for PM10 and NOx and shall be equipped with a CARB verified Level 3 device.
-Emission standards will increase to EPA 2007 on-road emission standards for PM10 and NOx by January 1, 2012. - 5.
-Construction equipment (excluding on-road trucks, derrick barges, and harbor craft) shall meet U.S. EPA Tier-2 nonroad standards.
+Emission standards will increase to EPA 2007 on-road emission standards for PM10 and NOx by January 1, 2012.

+- 5. Construction equipment (excluding on-road trucks, derrick barges, and harbor craft) shall meet U.S. EPA Tier-2 nonroad standards.
 The requirement will increase to Tier 3 by January 1, 2012, and Tier 4 by January 1, 2015.
-In addition, construction equipment shall be retrofitted with a California Air Resources Board (CARB) certified Level 3 diesel emissions control device.

-- 6. Comply with SCAQMD Rule 403 regarding Fugitive Dust and other fugitive dust control measures. - Additional Best Management Practices, based largely on Best Available Control Technology (BACT), will be required on construction equipment (including on-road trucks) to further reduce air emissions.
+In addition, construction equipment shall be retrofitted with a California Air Resources Board (CARB)-certified Level 3 diesel emissions control device. - 6.
+Comply with SCAQMD Rule 403 regarding Fugitive Dust and other fugitive dust control measures. - Additional Best Management Practices, based largely on Best Available Control Technology (BACT), will be required on construction equipment (including on-road trucks) to further reduce air emissions.

 This SEIS/SEIR analysis assumes that the Proposed Action alternatives would adopt all applicable Sustainable Construction Guidelines as mitigations, which includes measures 2 through 6.
 These measures are incorporated into the emission calculations for the mitigated project alternatives scenarios.
+In addition, measure 7 is also incorporated into the mitigated project alternatives, but its effects are not accounted for in the emission calculations.
 Mitigation and monitoring requirements for these measures are identified in Section 3.2.10.